Section 3

 Cirauqui

-Ahead, Cirauqui rises on a hilltop, wrapped in vineyards.
-It’s postcard stuff—stunning.
-As you climb toward the village, you’ll find yourself walking on a Roman road more than 2,000 years old.
-Time to pinch yourself.
+Up ahead, Cirauqui appears on a hilltop, surrounded by vineyards.
+Proper postcard stuff, absolutely stunning.
+As you climb into the village, you’ll actually be walking on a Roman road that’s over 2,000 years old.
+One of those “wow” moments.

 The town’s old Basque name means “nest of vipers,” and the Codex Calixtinus once warned pilgrims to avoid it.
 But today, it’s one of the most charming spots on the route.